ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160805-mutagenesis-report.md

 Some notes:

 1. Though I calculated that the mutagenesis protocol only needed 3 cycles, I decided to go for 4 just to increase the chance that we get extra mutants present.
+4 cycles represents 2<sup>4</sup> = 16-fold amplification, which puts this reaction on the lower end of medium amplification (according to the GeneMorph II manual).

 # Results